aidriventesting/Agent/docs/1-onboarding/04-robot-framework-better-but-limited.md

 # Robot Framework: Better but still limited

 Robot Framework solves many problems with raw automation code.
-But at scale, it still faces the same core challenges basically are related to automation frameworks theirselfs ( Appium/Selenium/Playwright etc..).
+Whether you're writing **tests**, **scrapers**, or **workflow automation**, RF makes it more readable and accessible.
+But at scale, it still faces the same core challenges (related to the underlying automation frameworks: Appium/Selenium/Playwright).

 ## What is Robot Framework?

-Robot Framework (RF) is an open-source, keyword-driven test automation framework.
+Robot Framework (RF) is an open-source, keyword-driven automation framework.

-You write tests in a readable format using **keywords** (reusable actions), and RF executes them via libraries written in Python/Java.
+You write automation scripts in a readable format using **keywords** (reusable actions), and RF executes them via libraries written in Python/Java.

 ## The same test: Before and After